 Because these projects typically involve some basic functions of an ERP system these they are considered relatively light in terms of complex technical configurations, specifications and customizations.

-ERP Implementation at this scale requires a good business analysis prior to project commencement in order to get a good understanding of the company's systems and processes to optimize the deployment of the ERP.
+Implementation at this scale requires a good business analysis prior to project commencement in order to get a good understanding of the company's systems and processes to optimize the deployment of the new ERP.

 For ERP implementations within large-sized enterprises and companies, thorough and in-depth business analysis is not only required but is essential for a successful implementation.